indieweb/wordpress-indieweb/readme.txt

 * allow comments on others' sites to show up as comments on your posts
 * help make IndieWeb comments and mentions look better on your site
 * allow support for webmentions
+* provide basic support for [Microformats 2](http://microformats.org/wiki/microformats2)
 * more easily syndicate your content to other sites to take advantage of network effects and other communities while still owning all of your original content
 * link to syndicated versions of a post so that comments on your content in silos like Facebook, Twitter, Instagram, Google+ can come back to your original post as comments there
-* allow you to add bookmarklets to easily respond/comment on other sites with one click
+* allow you to add bookmarklets to easily respond/comment on other sites with one click (coming soon!)
 * set up a MicroPub Server to use other posting interfaces.
 (You could potentially use services like Instagram, Foursquare, and others to post to your WordPress site.)
 * log into your WordPress site with services like Twitter, GitHub, etc using [IndieAuth](https://indieweb.org/indieauth).